CSBiology/CSBlog/docs/posts/1_how2Fable.md

 using dynamic casting we make our code error-prone.
 It would be better to write the bindings in a way to directly work with the intended card type, as all functions will work independently of the card type used.

-Using existing JS libraries for Fable applications can safe a lot of time, so knowing how to use the -often- excellent work of other programmers is valuable know-how .. and result in less time wasted recreating already existing libraries.
+Using existing JS libraries for Fable applications can safe a lot of time, so knowing how to use the – often – excellent work of other programmers is valuable know-how... and result in less time wasted recreating already existing libraries.

 ## Further reading